Case 1 Open Path

 1. Problem

-A tram operator needs a passenger access control system: validators on trams, driver information devices, and a central database server connected via a heterogeneous message exchange network.
+A municipal operator needs a unified passenger access control system for the surface electric transport network of a large city: trams and trolleybuses.
+The system includes validators installed across different generations of rolling stock, driver information devices, and a central database server operating within an existing heterogeneous message-exchange environment.
 Requirements are defined.
 No technical unknowns.

 2. Choice